Guidelines for taking photographs or film footage of students in class

-The Guidelines apply to publication in print, on websites and on social media
+The guidelines apply to publication in print, on websites and on social media

-All photographs and film footage intended for publication must be taken in accordance with the Guidelines.
+All photographs and film footage intended for publication must be taken in accordance with the guidelines.

 In some circumstances, it may be necessary for YBS to use full names.
-If this is necessary YBSS will only give out names if they are satisfied that informed consent has been obtained from the student and their parents or guardian.
+If this is necessary YBS will only give out names if they are satisfied that informed consent has been obtained from the student and their parents or guardian.